EVERYTHING YOU NEED TO KNOW ABOUT THE PILGRIMAGE

 MEDICAL & EMERGENCY CARE

 On Day 2 (Saturday) afternoon, the route covers an off-road hiking trail which can be moderately rough.
-In the event of a sprained ankle or other emergency, a team of four Chapter Leaders is trained to successfully transport and extricate a patient to the road at Rose Lake.
+In the event of a sprained ankle or other emergency, a team of four Chapter Leaders can successfully transport and extricate a patient to the road at Rose Lake.

 WHAT TO WEAR